Frontier Thesis: Evolution

 Turner set up an evolutionary model (he had studied evolution with a leading geologist, Thomas Chrowder Chamberlin), using the time dimension of American history, and the geographical space of the land that became the United States.
 The first settlers who arrived on the east coast in the 17th century acted and thought like Europeans.
 They adapted to the new physical, economic and political environment in certain ways—the cumulative effect of these adaptations was Americanization.

 Successive generations moved further inland, shifting the lines of settlement and wilderness, but preserving the essential tension between the two.
 European characteristics fell by the wayside and the old country's institutions (e.g., established churches, established aristocracies, standing armies, intrusive government, and highly unequal land distribution) were increasingly out of place.
 Every generation moved further west and became more American, more democratic, and more intolerant of hierarchy.
 They also became more violent, more individualistic, more distrustful of authority, less artistic, less scientific, and more dependent on ad-hoc organizations they formed themselves.
 In broad terms, the further west, the more American the community.

 Closed frontier

 Turner saw the land frontier was ending, since the U.S. Census of 1890 had officially stated that the American frontier had broken up.

 By 1890, settlement in the American West had reached sufficient population density that the frontier line had disappeared; in 1890 the Census Bureau released a bulletin declaring the closing of the frontier, stating: "Up to and including 1880 the country had a frontier of settlement, but at present the unsettled area has been so broken into by isolated bodies of settlement that there can hardly be said to be a frontier line.
 In the discussion of its extent, its westward movement, etc., it can not, therefore, any longer have a place in the census reports."

+However, Turner argued that as the North American frontier was ending, a new frontier would have to be pursued, because the country could not maintain its self-concept of being a nation based on ideals without some kind of savage 'other' to contend with.
+To this end, he claimed that the rising American influence in the Asia-Pacific constituted a new frontier.